dero/HIDeous/README.md

 And it's newer, lighter and simpler than all of them. ⚖

+## Known Issues
+- **Rapid Toggle Key Usage**: If you map a text macro to a toggle key (CAPSLOCK, NUMLOCK, SCROLLLOCK) and press it very rapidly, the toggle state might get out of sync (staying ON or OFF incorrectly) due to timing conditions.
+This is a known limitation.

 ## Troubleshooting & Support

 Try running the app as an administrator.